atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ---

-## LET E R LXXVIII.
+## LETTER LXXVIII.

-Lady Won urn to Mrs. Blomer.'
+Lady Woburn to Mrs. Blomer.

 WHAT a Sudden! what an imexpefted change, my dear friend!
 I have not leisure to Send' you the particulars j but t am certainly married to lord Woburn. -- if my union with him, if my perpetual Solicitude and tenderness can Save him, I Shall be completely happy. -- If I have acted indiscreetly in this aisair, you muit not blame me -- your brother and fister, Sir feeorge, lady Huxley, Mr. will t mot, every creature of my acquaintance, for whom I have a value (excepting yourselsi insisted upon my compliance. -- -- My dear loied, himself, was almost